-While the system received initial funding from the nonpartisan Pew Charitable Trusts, that money was separate from funding provided to Pew by a Soros-affiliated organization that went to an unrelated effort, said ERIC’s executive director, Shane Hamlin.
-The effort has since been funded through annual dues by member states.
+One conspiracy targeting the system claims that billionaire philanthropist George Soros funded it.
+While the voter data-sharing system did receive initial funding from the nonpartisan Pew Charitable Trusts, that money was separate from funding provided to Pew by a Soros-affiliated organization that went to an unrelated effort, Hamlin said.
+The system has since been funded through annual dues by member states.

-With no national voter registration clearinghouse, ERIC is the only data-sharing program among states.
-It was started in 2012 by seven states and was bipartisan from the beginning, with four of the founding states led by Republicans.
-After the states officially depart, participation will drop to 28 states and the District of Columbia.
+With no national voter registration clearinghouse, ERIC is the only data-sharing program among the states.
+It was started in 2012 by seven states and was bipartisan from the beginning, with four of the founding states led at the time by Republicans.

-In California, Kansas and New Hampshire, lawmakers have introduced bills that would enable their states to join it, according to the Voting Rights Lab, which tracks voting legislation in the states.
-New York is another high-population state that is not currently a member.
+In California, Kansas and New Hampshire, lawmakers have introduced bills that would enable their states to join it, according to the Voting Rights Lab, which tracks voting legislation.
+New York is another high-population state that does not belong to the system.

 One change sought by Republicans was removing what they characterize as partisan influences within ERIC.
 They had targeted David Becker, a former U.S. Justice Department lawyer who served in both the Clinton and Bush administrations.
 Becker, who was involved in developing the ERIC system at Pew, has held one of two non-voting seats on the board.
 The other has been vacant.